duanegoodner/dispatch-model-benchmarks/README.md

 # polymorphism-compare
-Benchmarking **Runtime vs Compile-Time Polymorphism** for compute functions in C++
+*Benchmarking Runtime vs Compile-Time Polymorphism for compute functions in C++*

+## ⚡ TL;DR
+- This project benchmarks Runtime Polymorphism vs. Compile-Time Polymorphism (CRTP & C++20 Concepts).
+- Two compute functions are tested: one simple, one complex.
+- CRTP and C++20 Concepts are significantly faster than Runtime Polymorphism, with the gap widening for more complex computations.
+- CRTP and Concepts perform nearly identically, except Concepts show slightly higher frontend stalls and a minor (~2.5%) slowdown for the complex function.

 ## 📖 Background
-When discussing **compile-time vs runtime polymorphism** in C++, it’s often stated that compile-time polymorphism can be faster due to factors like function inlining, elimination of virtual table lookups, and better compiler optimizations.
+When discussing *runtime vs compile-time polymorphism* in C++, it’s often stated that compile-time polymorphism can be faster due to factors like function inlining, elimination of virtual table lookups, and better compiler optimizations.
 However, these discussions are frequently followed by a caveat:

 > *Performance differences are highly use-case dependent, and profiling is required to determine the impact in a given scenario.*

-As I explored this, I expected to find many **benchmark results** from developers evaluating whether compile-time polymorphism would benefit their specific use cases.
+As I explored this, I expected to find many benchmark results from developers evaluating whether compile-time polymorphism would benefit their specific use cases.
 However, after searching the web, GitHub, and academic literature, I realized that *hard numbers were surprisingly difficult to find* — most discussions acknowledge potential differences, but few provide *concrete performance data*.

 ## 🎯 What This Project Does

-### ✅ **Compares Runtime vs Compile-Time Polymorphism Performance**
+### 🔹 Compares Runtime vs Compile-Time Polymorphism Performance
-This project benchmarks **runtime vs compile-time polymorphism** for two compute functions:
+This project benchmarks runtime vs compile-time polymorphism for two compute functions:

-#### **Simple Computation** – Fused Multiply-Add (FMA):
+#### Simple Computation – Fused Multiply-Add (FMA):
 ```cpp
 inline double ComputeFMA(double x) { return x * 1.414 + 2.718; }
 ```
-#### **Complex Computation** – Sin, Log and a Square Root:
+#### Complex Computation – Sin, Log and a Square Root:
 ```cpp
 inline double ComputeExpensive(double x) {
     return std::sin(x) * std::log(x + 1) + std::sqrt(x);